joedolson/my-content-management/src/readme.txt

 * Feature: Add user and post template tags to pick up data from related posts/users [todo]
 * Feature: Add event post type to integrate with My Tickets.

+= 1.6.3 =

+* Add 3rd taxonomy for all MCM post types.

 = 1.6.2 =

 * Update to use wp_localize_script correctly.